PROJECT OVERVIEW

 The project aims to enhance energy efficiency in listed and historic buildings, addressing both conservation and climate change challenges.
 It seeks to build confidence and knowledge among homeowners and professionals, demystifying energy efficiency and conservation principles.

-Why we are doing this project?
+Why are we doing this project?

 There are over 370,000 listed buildings registered in England.
 Enabling them to be more energy efficient whilst protecting their historic value would address the climate crisis, reduce bills, improve the comfort of residents and ensure they are occupied and cherished for many decades to come.
 Bath and North East Somerset is world-renowned for its built heritage and has over 5,000 listed buildings within the City of Bath World Heritage Site alone, so is a great place to test different approaches.

-Our project approach
+Our approach

 Videos